 If this happens, you may be given an anticoagulant as either a tablet or an injection.
 Anticoagulants are used in the treatment of a DVT, to increase the length of time it takes your blood to clot.
 You will be given this medication before your first scan, in case you do have a DVT.
 Alternatively, you may be given it by your GP or in the Emergency Department (A&E), before you come to the DVT Clinic.

 What happens if I am diagnosed with a DVT?

-If a DVT is confirmed you will be started on treatment by the specialist nurse.
+If a DVT is confirmed, the specialist nurse will start you on treatment.

 How to contact us